Doctors Note Logo

 Flaky and Red?
 Why Seborrheic Dermatitis Won’t Stop & Medical Steps

-Seborrheic dermatitis keeps recurring because it is a chronic immune reaction to Malassezia yeast in oily areas, causing red, flaky, sometimes greasy patches that flare with stress, weather, and hormones, and return when treatment stops.
+Seborrheic dermatitis recurs because it's a chronic immune response to Malassezia yeast on oily skin areas, producing red, flaky, sometimes greasy patches.
+Flares are triggered by stress, cold or dry weather, and hormonal shifts—and symptoms typically return once treatment is paused.

 answer background